ihmeuw/ASHER_decomp/readme.txt

 # IHME ASHER Decomposition

 This code was written to conduct a decomposition analysis in support of the Adolescent Sexual and Reproductive Health and Rights Exemplars (ASHER) project.
-The duration of this project was from October 2023 to April 2024, with additional development by Corinne Bintz for the HMS capstone from May 2024 to August 2024.
+The duration of this project was from October 2023 to April 2024.
 For any questions or comments, please contact the project lead, Annie Haakenstad, at ahaak@uw.edu.

 Supporting Members: Annie Haakenstad, Corinne Bintz, Olivia Angelino, Abby Chapin & Steve Lim